 Aristas roncas uniformadas

-A persistent hoarse rasp of
+A persistent hoarse rasp

-de amenazas tejidas de esporas magnificas
+de amenazas tejidas de esporas magníficas

-menacing tissue from splendid spores y con porteros botones innatos.
+y con porteros botones innatos.

-with built-in porters and messengers.
+and with built-in porters and messengers.

-¿Se luden seis de sol?
 Do they scratch at six in the morning?

 Natividad.
-Callate, miedo.
+Cállate miedo.

-Cristiano espero, espero siempre
+Cristiano espero espero siempre

-Like a Christian I wait, I wait always
+Like a Christian I wait I wait always

-on bended knee here on this circular rock
+on bended knee upon this circular rock

 en las cien esquinas de esta suerte

-in the hundred corners of luck
+in the hundred corners of this luck

 tan vaga a donde asomo.

-so vague wherever I show up.
+so vague wherever I appear.

 Y Dios sobresaltado nos oprime

-y como padre a su pequeña,
+y como padre a su pequeña

-and like a father to his little daughter,
+and like a father to his little daughter

-pero apenas, entreabre los sangrientos algodones
+pero apenas entreabre los sangrientos algodones

 y entre sus dedos toma a la esperanza.

-And from between his fingers plucks hope.
+and between his fingers takes up hope.

-Señor, lo quiero yo ...
+Señor lo quiero yo ...

-Lord, I want this …
+Lord I want this ...

 Y basta!

-Qué me da?
+¿Qué me da?

 What Gives?

-Qué me da, que me azoto con la linea
+¿Qué me da que me azoto con la línea

-What’s got into me, that I whip myself with the line
+What’s got into me that I whip myself with the line

-Y creo que me sigue, al trote, el punto?
+y creo que me sigue al trote el punto?

-Qué me da, que me he puesto
+¿Qué me da que me he puesto

-What’s got into me, that I have placed
+What’s got into me that I have placed

 en los hombros un huevo en vez de un manto?